willhbr/willhbr.github.io/_posts/2023/2023-02-07-dismissable-popup-shell-in-tmux.md

 This will hide any sessions beginning with `_popup_`.
 The `#{?` starts a conditional, the `#{m:_popup_.*,#{session_name}}` does a match on the session name, and rows where the result is `0` are hidden.
 You get the idea.

-The next step is to have some way of promoting a popup shell into a window in the parent session - in a similar way to how `break-pane` moves a pane into its own window.
-That's a challenge for another day.
+The next step is to have some way of promoting a popup shell into a window in the parent session - in a similar way to how `break-pane` moves a pane into its own window. <del>That's a challenge for another day.</del> UPDATE: I did this almost immediately, it was not very hard.

 Have a look at my [dotfiles repo](https://github.com/willhbr/dotfiles) on GitHub to see this config in context: [`tmux.conf`](https://github.com/willhbr/dotfiles/blob/d2d129628cfba248f44e5705f4e0e153193130ca/tmux/tmux.conf#L112) and [`show-tmux-popup.sh`](https://github.com/willhbr/dotfiles/blob/d2d129628cfba248f44e5705f4e0e153193130ca/bin/show-tmux-popup.sh).